 This program flows through three phases: Build (strength), Bulk (mass), and Beast (fat loss).
 This gradual progression allows users to build mass, lose weight, and carve out definition.

-With nothing more than dumbbells and a weight bench, Kalev will guide you through six weekly resistance training workouts to sculpt a leaner, more ripped you.
+The only required Body Beast equipment includes dumbbells and a weight bench.
+And with just that, Kalev will guide you through six weekly resistance training workouts to sculpt a leaner, more ripped you.
 Body Beast workouts include:

 - Cardio & Abs